EvanLei-git/YouTube-Uploader-for-Reddit-Compilations-POC/README.md

 ![Youtube Compilation Uploader](https://github.com/EvanLei-git/YouTube-Uploader-for-Reddit-Compilations-POC/assets/71707767/f43ad688-8e4a-44e3-b4bc-6052697365e8)

 ### Why did i not use Google's API to upload my videos?
-I tried many times applying for a google api key from different accounts but after a week the api key wouldnt work, have issues or just be rejected.
+I tried to apply for a google api key multiple times and from different accounts but after a week the api key wouldnt work, have issues or just be rejected.

 ## Manual Work: